bhogi7589/bs4-helper/README.md

 # BS4 Helper v1.0.0

+**Warning!
+This framework is an extension to Bootstrap 4, so, without BS4, this framework may not work as expected!**

 ## jQuery Initialization

 Without BS4 Helper you have to initialize elements like tooltips yourself with `jQuery`.
 But, BS4 Helper does all that initialization for you.
 Just import it by following this [link](https://bhogi7589.github.io/bs4-helper)!